Date of Death Appraisals

 A date of death appraisal can be used for estate planning purposes ahead of any tragedy.
 The appraisal can help the owner plan in advance for taxes, distributions, donations, or the general value of the real estate.

-Date of Death Appraisal Requirements
+IRS Guidelines for Date of Death Appraisal

+Understanding the IRS guidelines for date of death appraisal is crucial.
 The IRS is fairly vague when it comes to appraisal guidelines for DOD appraisals.
 Aside from the report-specific guidelines, they don’t explicitly specify inspection requirements.

 Inspection